mguerrero1995/Encryptable/README.md

 ## Future Features

-We aim to continually evolve FileAccessPro to meet user demands and enhance functionality.
+We aim to continually evolve Encryptable to meet user demands and enhance functionality.
 Here are some prospective features we are considering for future versions:

 - **Optional Write Destination:** Allow users to choose a specific destination where the encrypted/decrypted files will be saved.
 - **Multiple Account Support:** Introduce an account system to facilitate batch encryption/decryption processes through a single login password, negating the need to enter a password for each batch.
 Initially, this feature will be local only.